As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 How to Store Baked Brie with Fig Jam

-Don’t throw away your leftover baked brie!
-Store it in an airtight container in the refrigerator.
-Then, gently reheat it the same way you baked it – on a baking sheet in the oven.
+Then, gently reheat it the same way you baked it – on a sheet pan in the oven.

 When you make this baked brie with fig jam recipe, I’d love to hear about it!
-Drop a rating or leave a comment below.
+Drop a star rating or leave a comment below.
 Enjoy!

 For more quick appetizer recipes, try these: